 *All photographs by me.

 The past few days have been spent attempting to fulfil my life-long dream of cage diving with great white sharks.
 The intent was to be open to shark knowledges and the wisdom this magnificent and misunderstood creature may have to share with me.
 Unfortunately, things didn’t go to plan.
 A nasty wind came up the night before I went out to sea, and conditions were poor.
-We didn’t encounter any sharks save for a brief swim-by that lasted only a couple of precious seconds.
+We didn’t encounter any sharks.

 Disappointed, I chose to consider what this absence meant.
 For several months leading up to this adventure, I had been dreaming of sharks and making an effort to meditate on their lives.
-This has included engaging with some indigenous Australian stories and Dreaming around the great white shark.
-From this, I have learnt that the shark represents Law and justice.
-The shark carries the authority and responsibility of imparting deep lessons around what is and is not acceptable, and the necessary punishments to ensure justice when shark Law is broken.
+This has included engaging with stories around the sharks – shark lore.
+From this, I have learnt that the shark represents law and justice.
+The shark carries the authority and responsibility of imparting deep lessons around what is and is not acceptable, and the necessary punishments to ensure justice when shark law/lore is broken.
 On the trip back in from sea, my imagination ran wild as I pondered these things, and the shadow of the boat on the foamy waves behind us looked eerily reminiscent of a shark swimming alongside us.

 The following day, a stark realisation hit me.
 Casually, I had placed my hands in my pockets only to find the hard, bumpy surface of a seashell tucked away in there.
 The day before my shark dive, I had been at a nearby beach and – against my better understanding – I placed the beautiful shell in my pocket as a keepsake.
-I broke ocean Law.
-I took something that was not mine, that I had no right to, for my own selfish indulgence in its beauty.
+I broke more-than-human law.
+I took something that was not mine, that I had no right to, for my own selfish indulgence in its beauty, and a desire to possess it.
 A sinking feeling appeared in my chest as I put the pieces together.

 The beach where I found and took the seashell that started everything!